renatoathaydes/dartle-website/source/processed/dartle-overview.md

 > name is not ambiguous.
 Uppercase letters are treated as if starting new words, which can be handy to disambiguate
 > names.
 For example, `compE` may match a task named `compileExecutable`, but not `compileBinary`.

-You should find a file called `hello.o` next to `hello.c`, which means that it worked!
+If everything worked, there should now be a file called `hello.o` next to `hello.c`.

 Running the build again should result in no Tasks actually running, as everything is up-to-date.